Healthy Homes Assessment Te Aro

 • Ceiling and underfloor insulation is a requirement to all Te Aro and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply during the tenancy of their rental properties.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes